 How long we will work together

 Unless we agree otherwise, I will see you for as long as it is helpful.
 From time to time, we will review our work together to keep things on track.
 You may finish counselling at any time.
-Please let me know before our last meeting that you want to finish so that we can plan a proper ending.
+Please let me know before our last meeting that you want to finish so we can plan a proper ending.

 What you will pay